ChargePoint Home Flex and Enel X JuiceBox EV chargers are two of the most popular Level 2 home chargers currently on the market.

 In this article, we will be making a side-by-side comparison of these two EV chargers and hope to help you make a decision on which charger is best for you.

 ChargePoint vs JuiceBox: Features in Common

-Let’s start off by talking about features that are common to both charger options.
+Let’s start by talking about common features of both charger options.

-They both utilize a J1772 connector that is the industry standard plug for electric vehicles and is compatible with nearly all electric vehicles on the market in North America.
+They both utilize a J1772 connector, an industry-standard plug for electric vehicles, and are compatible with nearly all electric vehicles on the market in North America.

 You can even charge any Tesla with these chargers by using the J1772 to Tesla adapter that comes with all Tesla models.

 Hardwired or Plug-In

 The Home Flex and the JuiceBox either can be hardwired or has two electrical connection option of a NEMA 14-50 or NEMA 6-50 plug.

 Both chargers have built-in cable storage, which is nice compared to many cheaper charger options that require you to mount a separate cable hook to wrap the cable around.